weyCC81/ch.digicomp.MS-203T00-Microsoft-365-Messaging/Instructions/Labs/LAB_07_Ex1_Prepare_for_Hybrid_Sync.md

 5. Switch to **LON-EX1**

-6. Open **PowerShell** as and Administrator and run the following command:
+6. Open **PowerShell** as an Administrator and run the following command:

      `dnscmd /zoneadd xxxUPNxxx.xxxCustomDomainxxx.xxx /Secondary 10.0.0.4`